Egg Donor FAQS

 Why are some egg donors not accepted into the egg donor program?

-When an egg donor is not accepted it could be for various reasons including: she has a strong family history of genetic or medical diseases, the application was not completed accurately or honestly, or she has a small chance of being selected by a couple.
+When an egg donor is not accepted it could be for various reasons including: she has a strong family history of genetic or medical diseases, the application was not completed accurately or honestly, or she has a small chance of being selected.

 Will donating eggs affect the donor’s fertility?